bl4ze4447/Work-Break/README.md

-V1.0 GUI
 How many times were you working on a project and told yourself you would stop after some time but never did?
 No need to answer, the solution is here.
 Work-Break, your guardian angel that stops you from overworking is back and it is more powerful than ever, coming with an easy to use GUI and the freedom to modify everything setting with ease is here.

 ![Work-Break-V1.0](https://i.imgur.com/ZxYdFXr.png)

-What is new?
+What is new? (current V1.0 GUI, oldest V0.9 CLI, check commits for older version)
 - GUI written in Qt Community (C++)
   * (Only Windows at the moment is working because of the file_parser class, will update for macOS and Linux systems in next version)
 - Processes, the time period of working and of the break and the song name/path are now stored between sessions